nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_flpr.rst

    The FLPR core support in the |NCS| is currently :ref:`experimental<software_maturity>`.

 The nRF54H20 SoC includes a dedicated VPR CPU, based on RISC-V architecture, known as the *fast lightweight peripheral processor* (FLPR).
-The FLPR core can be used to manage specific peripherals through the appropriate Zephyr Device Driver API:
+The FLPR core can be used to manage specific peripherals through the appropriate Zephyr Device Driver API.
+These peripherals have IRQs routed to FLPR:

+* USBHS
+* EXMIF
+* I3C120
+* CAN120
+* I3C121
+* TIMER120
+* TIMER121
+* PWM120
+* SPIS120
-* UARTE120
+* SPIM120/UARTE120
-* GPIO
+* SPIM121

+All other peripherals available to the application core can also be used with FLPR.
+However, they require the use of *polling mode*.

 .. _vpr_flpr_nrf54h20_initiating: